jrsmith03/cache-sim/README.md

 ## Compilation
 - All source code is located in the `src` directory.
-- The code can be compiled by entering `src` and executing the `make release` command, which produces the `./csim` binary.
+- The code can be compiled by entering `src` and executing the `make` command, which produces the `./csim` binary.
 The binary will be located in the root directory.
 - Run `make release` to compile without any extra console logging.
 - Run `make debug` to compile with added logging and predictable eviction scheme (always choose first set to evict)